jpeterson/irwin-website-next/content/posts/2018-10-12-welcome-to-the-irwin-website.md

 author: Josh Peterson
 tags:
   - tag: Website
+  - tag: Incident API
+  - tag: Resource API
+  - tag: ADS
+  - tag: Business Artifacts
+  - tag: Meetings
 ---

-The IRWIN Website is a place for the IRWIN community to collaborate.
+The IRWIN Website is a place for the IRWIN community to learn, collaborate, and stay informed.